JaimeSV93/challenge_cabify/README.md

 - **Jupyter Notebook**: Contains detailed explanations and code for both parts of the challenge:
   1. **Experiment Design** for JustEat: Step-by-step breakdown of the experimental setup and methodology (pandas logging numpy fastdtw scipy s2sphere scikit-learn).
-  2. **Model Prototyping**: Explanation and implementation of the machine learning model (all MarkDown).
+  2. **Model Prototyping**: Explanation and implementation of the machine learning model.

 - **Dataset**: The dataset used for the challenge.
 (Assumed to be the one provided as part of the project.)